daedwards06/daedwards06/README.md

 - 👋 Hi, I’m Dom
 - 👀 I’m interested in Crypto
 - 🌱 I’m currently learning Solidity
-- 💞️ I’m looking to collaborate on all thing Web3
+- 💞️ I’m looking to collaborate on all things Web3

 <!---